alexvictoor/node-hiccup/README.md

 The hiccup object returned by the *monitor()* method call provides 2 methods:
 - *stop()* stop the instrumentation of the event loop, if you want to implement a gracefull shutdown.
-- *getLastHiccupStatistics()* provides useful stats on the event loop latency from latest measures (i.e. an object that looks like that { count: 4200, mean: 123, p90: 200, p99: 250, p99_9: 290, max: 297 })
+- *getLastIntervalStatistics()* provides useful stats on the event loop latency from latest measures (i.e. an object that looks like that { count: 4200, mean: 123, p90: 200, p99: 250, p99_9: 290, max: 297 })

 After a few seconds you will also see some logs with base64 strings as below: